redbluegames/unity-mulligan-renamer/README.md

 You can use some or all of these options when renaming your assets.

-Below these options you will see a preview of the results, and a Rename button, which will rename the Objects.
+Below these options there is a Rename button, which will rename all the selected assets according to the settings.
+Below this there is a preview of the results, which includes a diff of the original name, and the resulting name.
+Entries in bold will change, others will remain unchanged.

 ## Notes and Considerations
 Currently the tool does not allow for undoing Assets, (though Undoing GameObjects in the scene is possible).
 This seems to be a limitation of Unity's undo system.